A job ad for 30 women in Saudi Arabia to drive trains draws an inundation of more than 28,000 applicants

 Renfe said it had already hired and trained more than 400 Saudis for jobs at stations and on trains, but it did not specify their gender.

-The Haramain High Speed Railway, which opened in 2018, has revolutionized how pilgrims, who flock to perform the umrah and hajj in Saudi Arabia, move around.
-The high-speed bullet trains, equipped with special sand blowers and air conditioning able to withstand scorching desert temperatures, reach a maximum speed of 300 kilometers per hour, or about 186 mph.
-At least 20 trains run each day, with more added during the month of Ramadan.
+The Haramain High Speed Railway, which opened in 2018, has revolutionized the movement of pilgrims who flock to perform the umrah and hajj in Saudi Arabia.
+The bullet trains, which are equipped with blowers to clear sand from the rails and air conditioning that is able to withstand scorching desert temperatures, reach a maximum speed of about 186 mph.
+At least 20 trains run each day, with more added during the holy month of Ramadan.

 Maite Fernández Simon contributed to this report.